Murder of Alton McDonald: Shooting

 On April 3, 2002, McDonald was filling up his car at a gas station in Compton, when a pickup truck pulled up near him.
 Allegedly, George Williams opened fire with a handgun and McDonald was hit several times in the chest.
 He was taken to St. Francis Medical Center in Lynwood, where he died shortly after.
 Later that day, Suge Knight visited the hospital to pay his respects to McDonald's family.

 Aftermath

+In June 2002, Eric "Scar" Daniel, who was suspected of being involved in the shooting death of Mcdonald, was shot and killed in retaliation of the murder of Alton "Buntry" Mcdonald.

 In January 2003, Gary "Gary G" Phillips, who was allegedly involved in the shooting of McDonald, was shot and wounded by two of Suge Knight's associates, Terran Andrews and Gregory Shelton.

+On July 28, 2005, George "G" Williams and Rodrick "Lil Rod" Reed, who were both persons of interest and allegedly involved in the shooting death of Mcdonald, were found guilty on federal drug and weapons charges and were later sentenced to life in prison months later.
+In 2021, George "G" Williams was released from prison.